intelailabpage/intelailabpage.github.io/_posts/2023-03-29-graph-ltvu.md

 permalink: /2023/03/29/graph-ltvu.html
 ---

-Code is available at <a href="https://github.com/IntelLabs/Graph-LTVU"> on GiHub </a>.

 <p style='text-align: justify;'>
-Graph-LTVU is an open-sourced toolbox for long-term video understanding based on spatio-temporal graph-based representations.This library is based on PyTorch and PyTorchGeometric.
+Intel Labs has recently released <a href="https://github.com/IntelLabs/Graph-LTVU"> Graph-LTVU </a>.
+Graph-LTVU is an open-sourced toolbox for long-term video understanding based on spatio-temporal graph-based representations.
+This library is based on PyTorch and PyTorchGeometric.
 It is designed to serve as a spatial-temporal graph learning framework for multiple video understanding tasks.
-In the current version, it supports training and evaluating one of the state-of-the-art models, SPELL, for the tasks of active speaker detection and action localization.
+In the current version, it supports training and evaluating one of the state-of-the-art models, SPELL, for the tasks of active speaker detection (ASD) and action detection (AD) on Ava Active Speaker and AVA action datasets respectively.

-In the near future, we will release more advanced graph-based approaches for other tasks, including action segmentation and the Ego4D challenge.
+In the near future, we will release more advanced graph-based approaches for other tasks such as heterogenous graph-based approach for the Ego4D audio-visual diarization challenge, action segementation.
+Stay tuned for incoming features such as Online SPELL.
+Till then, go to our <a href="https://github.com/IntelLabs/Graph-LTVU"> Graph-LTVU github </a> and run inference only or train your own models for ASD or AD.

 <br>